cdsmith/HMock/README.md

 exceptions from code tested with `MockT`.

 The behavior of `HMock` is unspecified if you continue testing after throwing asynchronous exceptions to your threads using `throwTo`.
-In particular, it's likely you'll end up with intermittent hangs in your tests in this case, because the asynchronous exceptions interfere with HMock.
 This concern doesn't apply to synchronous exceptions thrown with `throwIO` or `throwM`.

 ### How do I get better stack traces?

 HMock is compatible with stack traces using `HasCallStack`.
 These can be very convenient for finding out where your code went wrong.
 However, the stack traces are useless unless you add a `HasCallStack` constraint to the methods of your class.
 This is unfortunate, but not really avoidable with the current state of Haskell.
 You can add the constraint when troubleshooting, and remove it again when you are done.

 ### What should I do about orphan instance warnings?